ramilitani/auditlog-service/README.md

       ```bash
            mvn clean install
       ```
-  4. Run the follow command in the target folder of the Java project
+  4. Run the following command in the target folder of the Java project
         ```bash
              java -jar auditlog-service-1.0-SNAPSHOT.jar
         ```
   <br/><br/>
-  __Call the API__
+  __Calling the API__

-  1. First you must to log in the application
+  1. First, you must to logged in to the application

         ```bash
           curl -d '{"login":"test@gmail.com", "password":"test"}' -H "Content-Type: application/json" -X POST localhost:8080/auditlog/login